taival/ˈtɑi.ʋɑl/ · Finnish word for ‘journey’ · Est. 2026

 You’ve come further than you realise.

-Somewhere to quickly write down the learnings, the wins, and the how-you-felt moments from the week before the next meeting swallows them — so when you look back in a month, the shape of what you’ve been building is properly there.
+Somewhere to write down the learnings, the wins, and the how-you-felt moments before the next meeting swallows them.
+Look back in a month and the shape of what you’ve been building is all there.

 The idea

 You’re already getting better at what you do.
-Somewhere between the meetings and the fires, you’re figuring things out, changing your mind about things, shipping things you’re properly proud of.
+Somewhere between the meetings and the fires, you’re figuring things out, changing your mind, shipping things you’re proud of.
 You just never wrote any of it down.

-That’s what Taival is for: somewhere to catch the small stuff before the next meeting pulls you away — the learning from a hard conversation, how you actually felt walking out of a 1:1, what you want to handle better next time, the tiny win that made your Tuesday and that you’d otherwise forget by Friday.
+That’s what Taival is for: catching the small stuff before the day pulls you away.
+The learning from a hard conversation, how the 1:1 left you feeling, the tiny win that made your Tuesday and would be gone by Friday.

 Fifteen of those by the end of the month, and you can see what you’d half-suspected all along: you’ve come a lot further than you realise.